 - Be flexible

-I know that I did make you plan for the cities that you’re going to when you start a life of travel; however, it’s possible that you would need to change your initial plans as you go along.
+I know that I made you plan for the cities that you’re going to when you start to travel the world; however, I only asked you to make a rough itinerary.
+After all, it’s possible that you’ll need to change your initial plans as you go along in your travels.
 So don’t go crazy trying to fix yourself into your schedule.
 Relax.
-Chances are, you will be loving a certain city/country too much that you might decide to stay there longer than you wish, and that’s perfectly alright!
+Chances are, you will be loving a certain city or country too much that you might decide to stay there longer than you wish, and that’s perfectly alright!

 Stay safe and be ‘street smart’.
-Always be aware and careful.
-There’s no need to fear; foreign countries and people are not so scary as you think.
-(Also, do embrace the idea of going alone every once in a while, even if you are traveling with someone).
+Always be aware and careful of your surroundings.
+Inform your loved ones back at home where your next plans are.
+But ultimately, there’s no need to fear for far too much — foreign countries and people are not so scary as you think.

-- Take advantage of countries that don’ t need Visas
+- Take advantage of countries that are visa-free

-Because Visa procedures and applications can be such a pain, so if you can avoid it, then by all means take advantage of such a chance.
-Example, if you’re from the Philippines, try going to South America.
-They have countries there that are visa-free for Filipinos like Brazil and Colombia to name a few!
+When planning for your next destination, check the visa-free countries that are applicable to your citizenship because visa fees and applications are a pain, if not costly.
+For example, if you’re from the Philippines, try going to South America.
+They have countries there that are visa-free for Filipinos such as Brazil and Colombia to name a few!

 - Try to learn the language